-I started a water aerobics class three weeks ago and am really enjoying it.
-This is a first for me!
-There’s about 12 women and 2 men in the class, held at a local high school indoor pool.
-All different shapes, sizes and personalities splashing about!
+(Original Post Date: 10/22/2012) I started a water aerobics class three weeks ago and am really enjoying it.
+This is a first time I’ve done water aerobics!
+There’s about 12 women and 2 men in the class, held at a local high school indoor pool where all different shapes, sizes and personalities splash about!

 We all aren’t shaped like this!

-It is a fun, but serious workout, where you learn water-related exercises with a fun variety of musical accompaniment.
-You’ll stretch to improve flexibility and work out to strengthen your cardiovascular system.
+It is a fun but serious workout, where we learn water-related exercises to a variety of musical accompaniment.
+We stretch to improve flexibility and work out to strengthen our cardiovascular system.
 The teacher, Robbie, is a kill!
 She is an excellent teacher, and I gauge this on how I caught on to the routine(s) fairly quickly!

 There are many benefits to water exercise: